Efinix-Inc/xyloni/docs/xyloni-github-drivers.md

 **Note:** If you install a composite driver, all of the interfaces appear as a composite device and you cannot use them separately \(which means you cannot use all of the features of the board\).

+**Important:** You must use the Efinity software v2020.1.140 with patch v2020.1.140.7.2 or higher with the Xyloni development board.
+Previous versions do not support separate interfaces.

 ## Separate Interfaces

 You install drivers for separate interfaces when you want to use each interface independently.